Third Party Holder Administrative Attachment (TDAS)

 To find out the contact details of the DDFIP:

-She has 2 months to respond to the challenge, from the date she received it.
+The administration has 6 months to respond to the challenge, from the date it received it.

 You can take legal action in the following cases: